TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/dialogs/selected_fae_gui.md

-The flavour and entity hierarchies let you tweak innumerable properties of the objects residing within the game world.
+The flavour and entity hierarchies let you tweak innumerable properties of the map's basic building blocks: the game objects.

 This dialog has the most potential for customization.
 Before we go any further, you have to gain a basic understanding